 - ½ teaspoon salt

 - Scoop heaped teaspoons of the dough into your hand, and shape into balls.
-Place these on the pre-lined baking sheet and bake for 8-10 minutes, until the edges feel slightly firm.
-The cookies will not look like they are baked, and will feel VERY soft.
+Place these on the pre-lined baking sheet, and flatten a bit with your hand or the bottom of a floured glass.
+Bake for 8-10 minutes, until the edges feel slightly firm and have turned a very light brown colour.
+The cookies will not look like they are baked, and will feel VERY soft in the centre.
 However, remove from the oven and leave to cool on the baking sheet for 10 minutes.
 Then transfer to a wire rack to cool completely.

 - These cookies will keep for up to a week if stored in an airtight container in a cool place.
 The baked cookies can be frozen for up to 3 months, and the unbaked dough balls can be frozen for up to six weeks.
 Cook straight from frozen, but may need a few minutes longer in the oven.